 - Sign up or log into your FitOn account

-- Navigate to your Profile (the circle with your intial or picture)
+- Navigate to your Profile (the circle with your initial or picture)

 - Tap on Settings (the gear icon)